ae1663830a/burger_app/README.md

 Learning reactJS from zero
 1. Refreshing knowledge of JS
 2. Basics of ES6 syntax
-3. Creating a real app // skipped
+3. Creating a real app (basic)
 4. Axios, getting data from internet
+5. Creating a real app (axios)
-4. React router
+6. React router

-skipped 102-141
+7. Creating a real app (router)

-stopped at lesson 217
+stopped at lesson 201